nauman07/circonomit-challenge/Task4_ProductUX/explaination.md

 ## Our Design Philosophy

 ### 1. Keep It Simple
-- Speak the user’s language — not technical formulas.
+- Speak the user’s language, not technical formulas.
 - Use tooltips and guided flows to onboard new users.

 ### 2. Guide the User